Please wait. Due to its content this page might take a while to load...

 The ASIO Audio section in the Sites category from the Configuration tab allows choosing an audio clock master and offers ASIO audio settings for all Sites (local and remote).

 ASIO sound cards are used by dedicated Audio tracks in the PB Master software.
-Audio tracks allow playing back ASIO WAV files (mono and stereo PCM Wave files in 16 or 24 bit) and audio inputs from optional input boards while being synchronized to a master clock.
+Audio tracks allow playing back ASIO WAV files (mono and stereo PCM Wave files in 16, 24 or 32bit) and audio inputs from optional input boards while being synchronized to a master clock.

 If you are interested in sound cards available for Pandoras Box, please check the chapter "Input and Output Cards".

 Open the drop-down list and choose which system should be the "Audio Clock Master".
 The Main Master or any Client with an ASIO device can be chosen.
 Sub Masters (see Multi-User) cannot be clock masters, but only slaves.
 The drop-down entries marked with "Slave only" cannot be chosen.

 We highly recommend to bind the Audio Clock Master only to a system with a dedicated ASIO device including a proper clock!
 This explicitly excludes simple ASIO drivers.

 Note that there can be only ONE master clock in the system.
 The ASIO clock will be the system's master clock and Timecode master.
 That means that all Video Layers within the entire PB network will be synced to it.
 Further, ASIO and SMPTE cannot be used simultaneously.
 If no "Audio Clock Master" is chosen, i.e. the drop-down is set to "None", the Main Master is automatically the clock master even though this clock is not an ASIO clock.